janjiralakirankumar/Azure-Labs/README.md

 ### Installing Nginx on a Linux VM (e.g., Ubuntu):

-Before Installing Nginx, Lets copy the Public IP and paste it in Browser's new Tab and see.
+Before Installing Nginx, Let's copy the Public IP and paste it into the Browser's new Tab and see.
+As expected it will not Display any Web Page.

 1. **Update Package Lists:**
    - It's a good practice to update the package lists to ensure you are installing the latest software.
 Run the following command: